xuender/go-stream/README.md

 # go-stream
 Stream Collections for Go.
 Inspired in Java 8 Streams.

+Because using reflect is slow, it is **not recommended for production environment**.

+Expect the support of GO2 version generic.

 ## Installation
 To install the library and command line program, use the following:
 ```shell